okikorg/adist/README.md

 - Enhanced document relevance ranking for more accurate results
 - Added automatic related document discovery for richer context
 - Optimized token usage to reduce API costs

+## Block-Based Indexing

+The latest version of adist uses block-based indexing by default, which:

+1. Splits documents into semantic blocks (functions, sections, paragraphs)
+2. Indexes each block individually with its metadata
+3. Allows for more precise searching and better context understanding
+4. Improves AI interactions by providing more relevant code snippets

+The previous full-document indexing method is still available as `legacy-reindex` and `legacy-get` commands.

 ## License